zPepe/ptGym-UWP-MVVM/README.md

-# ptGym-UWP-MVVM
-UWP App using MVVM
+# ptGym is Windows 10 App

+## License
+This software is licensed under MIT License